arkency/posts/posts/2018-10-08-what-ive-learnt-at-rescon.md

 I've learned about deployments of different RES versions and the struggles to keep it up-to-date.
 It is especially tricky if you implement a lot of custom extensions on top of such moving target.

-That's the downside of current before-1.0-release situation and we're aligned to make it better soon.
+That's the downside of current [before-1.0-release](https://github.com/RailsEventStore/rails_event_store/milestone/3) situation and we're aligned to make it better soon.

 7. There are many extensions on top of RES

-It was not the first time I've seen such extensions.
+It was [not the first time](https://www.youtube.com/watch?v=cdwX1ZU623E) I've seen such extensions.
 That keeps me convinced RES is a great base to extend (when stable), yet we might miss some conventions to keep you more productive from day one like Rails does.

 It seems the choice nowadays is to lean on dry-rb ecosystem.
 That usually comes with a sentiment that Virtus was much more pleasant to work with.

 Some of the extensions fill the void of RES not having first-class command support — it really seems to be the missing part.

+Btw. if you wish to get featured on [Community](https://railseventstore.org/community/) send me a link to your article or code and I'll make sure it gets there!

 ## The promise